-Your compliant NFPA 1999 and NFPA 1977 Footwear is made with three primary layers: a leather outer layer, a moisture barrier and an inner lining.
-The moisture barrier and inner lining are secured inside the boot and are not designed to come out of the boot while doffing.
+Your Compliant Firefighter Footwear is made with three primary layers: a rubber outer layer, a moisture barrier, and an inner lining made out of either felt or Kevlar®.
+The thermal lining, inner lining and moisture barrier are secure inside the boot, and are designed not to come out of the boot while doffing.

-5.3 OUTER LAYER
+5.3 RUBBER OUTER LAYER